White House lawn, Rose Garden being re-sod after damage from GOP convention

 The work has been ongoing for several days and has interrupted the regular rhythms at the White House.
 The president has been transported to Joint Base Andrews for recent flights via motorcade rather than by helicopter because Marine One cannot land on the South Lawn during the construction and repairs.

-In addition, White House staff have kept journalists covering events there from seeing the work underway in the Rose Garden and South Lawn by using alternate venues.
-The president typically holds outdoor news conferences in the Rose Garden, but he held Monday’s gathering with reporters instead on the North Portico of the White House.
+In addition, White House staff members have kept journalists covering events there from seeing the work underway in the Rose Garden and on the South Lawn by using alternate venues.
+The president typically holds outdoor news conferences in the Rose Garden, but he held Monday’s gathering with reporters instead in the North Portico of the White House.
 It was the first time in recent memory that the president staged a news conference on the front steps of the residence facing Pennsylvania Avenue.

 The Trump campaign and Melania Trump’s office declined to comment on the record.
 The National Park Service did not respond to requests for comment.